Outlets, great food and drinks, a beautiful golf course, AND beautiful fall foliage—all less than a 4 hour drive from Manhattan? Sign me up.

 Lincoln was supposed to head here [poor choice of words] but couldn’t on account of his being assassinated.
 His son, Robert, built his family home in the neighborhood, and you can visit it today.

 The building shows its history.
 The rooms are cozy and large [we have Taft to thank for that].
-The structure feels old, the grounds are in need of a nice sprucing up, and they need to do something about all the pesky ghosts.
+The structure feels old, the grounds are in need of a little sprucing up, and they need to do something about all the ghosts.

 It is a Marriott [née Starwood] property, which is wonderful news to SPG loyalists like me trying to rack up their nights.